Taqwacore: Themes

 Taqwacore as coined had a definite bond with Islam, progressive Islam and Islam and anarchism.
 Many of the members of Taqwacore bands are Muslims, through their own interpretations of the religion.
 Some members, however, are not Muslim.
 The overarching theme of individual interpretation, as well as a break from Imams, Mainstream Islam, and Classical interpretations of the Qur'an are very prevalent in the music, yet some bands have bent or broken this initial tie with the overarching theme of Taqwacore, as their music deals with more issues than simply Islamic interpretation.
 Much of Taqwacore is rooted in the spirit of Punk: that of rebellion, political commentary, and activism.

-The Kominas are one of the most famous taqwacore bands, and they have reached the digital ears of people all over the world, and have become interests of many academic articles and press.
+The Kominas are a taqwacore bands, and they have reached people all over the world, and have become interests of many academic articles and press.

 Wendy Hsu writes that "Over-emphasizing the band members as “Muslim”, the press has overlooked the non-Islamic sides of the band’s music, image, and membership."
 She also writes that taqwacore is not limited to music but is "forming a network of friends, artists, bloggers, filmmakers, and other enthusiasts around the self-identified label of taqwacore."

 The bands political messages are also linked with cultural questions, multiculturalism, and the interaction of the east and the west.
 Al-Thawra initially labeled themselves as "raicore", yet another portmanteau combining North African and Algerian raï music and hardcore.
 He talks about his music and its cultural considerations, linking the ways in which Algerian Chaabi music can be considered rebel music, much like punk itself.

 Anyway, initially, "raicore" was a term that I came up with for Al-Thawra's music and put on our first Myspace page back in 2006, because I couldn't think of any other way to describe it.
 Rai seemed like a natural place for this music to exist, because it was born from similar social phenomena.
 Our music is something that is of diaspora, with a mentality, identity crisis/allegiance, and musical texture that is caught somewhere between East and West and really belonging to neither.
 In some ways, Rai and early Chaabi, folk music from Wahran was very influential to me, because it was true people's music.
 It came from the ports, from the marginalized elements of society in a multicultural city, it spoke of socially taboo subjects.
 In a sense it was real rebel music.
 I was very influenced by that and, as delusional as this may sound, is something that I hope to speak to when I started out on this project.